What is Animal (Equine) Welfare?

 An animal that will suffer mental torment and torture silently as they respond as victims of prey.
-For those individual animals that do refuse, they are often met with increased pain and suffering as the dominate rider – trainer must win; often not even taking the time to understand why the horse or objecting.
+For those individual animals that do refuse, they are often met with increased pain and suffering as the dominant rider – trainer must win; often not even taking the time to understand why the horse or objecting.
 The lack of emotional value for the horse evident in how the trainer applies his/her skill at the barn.

 About Reining Trainers Enigma

-It provides the window into the methods of training, the actions of the governing body and the blindness of the modern reining owner and their predisposition to accept abuse.
-Abuse that is spoken about in private, observed continually, but denied wholly in the public forum.
+It provides the window into the methods of training, the actions of the governing body, and the blindness of the modern reining owner and their predisposition to accept abuse.
+Abuse that is spoken about in private, observed continually but denied wholly in the public forum.
 A membership that endorses a priority of worship of high earning title bearing trainers over the welfare of their horses.

 The public outside of the reining bubble, now seeing up close reining horses ridden and trained and take issue with what they see, being a greater measure than that of those within the sport itself.
 It started in Europe with the FEI championships when the equine world was mortified by the training style, all caught on video.
 Today that style is believed to be worse and the horse’s suffering has increased.
 The Association has responded with more emphasis on PR to whitewash the sport than stopping the abuse.
 Read the articles and comments from people within the sport.